eversinc33/TriageMCP/README.md

 You are a malware analyst tasked to analyse the sample at <PATH> with your MCP tools.
 Create a markdown report that summarizes your findings.
 ```

-Of course supplying more info will usually result in a better result.
+Of course supplying more info will usually yield a better result.

 ### Installation